rayanbzd/ZenChatHistory/Readme.md

+### THIS PLUGIN IS NO LONGER MAINTENED SINCE 1.20.6 FIXED CHAT PERSISTENCE.
+PLEASE UPDATE TO 1.20.6+

 ### Description
 ZenChatHistory is a plugin for [Velocity](https://velocitypowered.com/), a Minecraft proxy server.
 Since recent updates of minecraft (1.20.2), chat session is cleared on client side when changing backend server while using a proxy such as Velocity, Bungee, etc.